Worthy Farm, UK

 Worthy Farm is greening the world’s largest music festival at Glastonbury, England

-This plant is located right at the boarder of the famous Glastonbury festival grounds and owned by the festival organisers.
+This plant is located right at the boarder of the famous Glastonbury festival grounds and owned by the festival organizers.
 The biogas plant is mainly fed by slurry from the dairy farm.
 The dry matter of the manure lies around 13% and is boosted by some waste silage that is available from the dairy operation.

 Due to our easy handling of the BIOGEST PowerCompact digester, the farmer can keep his or her focus on the dairy operation whilst benefiting from the advantages of producing renewable electricity.
 Additionally, the plant will produce organic fertilizer with nutrients that are more accessible than in raw slurry.
 With the PowerCompact digester, you will receive an ideal integration of the biogas plant in your farm business.